sivash/JSONSparcerParser/README.md

 ----------
 The SparcerParser was developed by Phineas Schlossberg and Ashwin Sivaramakrishnan.
-The SparcerParser is protected under the GPL v2 License
+The JSONSparcerParser is protected under the GPL v2 License

 Contact
 ----------